 The AMA House of Delegates in 1999 passed a resolution (AMA HR.
 802) recommending hospitals’ credentialing committees follow specialty specific guidelines for hospital credentialing decisions related to clinical ultrasound use.
 The AMA policy states that ultrasound, as an imaging resource, is not the exclusive intellectual property of any one medical specialty.37 As such, each specialty organization and professional society must decide how to best determine proficiency and create a pathway to credentialing.

-Although no specific number of clinical ultrasound scans can guarantee individual competence in each ultrasound application, it is recommended that each clinician perform 25 (range 25-50) exams of each application for which privileges are being requested, a minimum of 150-300 general scans, 5% of which should demonstrate pathology.(cit.
-10,50,51)
+Although no specific number of clinical ultrasound scans can guarantee individual competence in each ultrasound application, it is recommended that each clinician perform 25 (range 25-50) exams of each application for which privileges are being requested, a minimum of 150-300 general scans, 5% of which should demonstrate pathology.(10,50,51)

 During this proctored period, 100% exams should be evaluated by quality assurance by appropriately credentialed providers with advanced training and/or demonstrated competency in ultrasound and should be based on the four basic competencies.
 This proctored quality review can be performed at the bedside, or remotely.
 Alternatively, a training portfolio of exams and results may be compared to other diagnostic studies of choice which also answer the clinical question being asked.
 A final option is to compare clinical outcomes, for example a soft tissue skin infection is drained and improves, a peripheral IV line flushes and draws.

-PAs should follow their collaborating physician specialty specific guidelines or PA constituent organization guidelines as they relate to credentialing in clinical ultrasound.
+APPs should follow their collaborating physician specialty specific guidelines or constituent organization guidelines as they relate to credentialing in clinical ultrasound, unless these guidelines are overly restrictive in terms of limiting the employment of a skill in which the APP is trained.
 In specialties where no credentialing guidelines currently exist, this document should serve as a guideline for outlining proficiency standards to local credentialing bodies.

-The pathway in this document will provide local hospital credentialing committees with reassurance that PAs have met rigorous quality assurance standards, and can safely and effectively employ bedside ultrasound for the benefit of patients without surrendering training and competency standards to external entities which could impede the use of clinical ultrasound, and thus adversely affecting patient care.(cit.10,46)
+The pathway in this document will provide local hospital credentialing committees with reassurance that clinicians have met rigorous quality assurance standards, and can safely and effectively employ bedside ultrasound for the benefit of patients without surrendering training and competency standards to external entities which could impede the employment of clinical ultrasound, and thus adversely affect patient care.(10,46)

 Section 7 - Clinical Ultrasound Models of Practice

-The model of practice is a description of the role of clinical ultrasound, as employed by individual PAs in a particular clinical practice setting.
-The specific model of practice adopted by a PA will therefore depend primarily on the individual clinician’s practice setting and the numerous variables that differentiate it from other practice settings.(cit.52) Variables to be considered when defining a model of practice may be static or dynamic.
-Static variables rarely change or are beyond the control of the PA.
+The model of practice is a description of the role of clinical ultrasound, as employed by individual providers in a particular clinical practice setting.
+The specific model of practice adopted will therefore depend primarily on the individual clinician’s practice setting and the numerous variables that differentiate it from other practice settings.(52) Variables to be considered when defining a model of practice may be static or dynamic.
+Static variables rarely change or are beyond the control of the provider.